Fort Dayton: History

 Fort Dayton was attacked multiple times including the Attack on German Flatts (1778).
 Fort Dayton was also a base for soldiers aiding Johann Christian Schell after his stand at Schell's Bush and for pursuing Tory leader Walter Butler and his troops.
 After the destruction of Fort Stanwix in 1781 it was the westernmost fort in the Mohawk valley, and was besieged by Mohawk leader Joseph Brant in 1782.

 After the war

 In July 1783 General George Washington toured Fort Dayton, when he was visiting the Mohawk Valley on an inspection tour.
 The fort was eventually abandoned, and was razed in 1832 to make way for the Erie Canal.
 A memorial marker of the site of Fort Dayton can be found at the Historic Four Corners intersection on North Main Street in Herkimer.

 The 1778 attack and the 1782 siege are represented in the historical novel Drums Along the Mohawk and the 'based upon the book' movie of 1939.

+Archaeology

+In 2015, the Herkimer County Historical Society (New York State) sponsored a search for the exact location of Fort Dayton.
+One archaeological excavation in the town of Herkimer revealed pipes and a well, although the investigators believe that none of these artifacts predate the mid-nineteenth century.